 - Stifel Financial Corp.

 The Sidhu School of Business and Leadership is housed in the beautiful 80,000-square-foot University Center on Main.
-The $3 million state-of-the-art facility includes a financial market trading room with an electronic stock ticker, seven smart classrooms, faculty offices, meeting rooms for students, and student club spaces that allow for collaboration on projects.
-To top it off, there’s even a Starbucks in the lobby.
+The facility includes a financial market trading room with an electronic stock ticker, seven smart classrooms, faculty offices, meeting rooms for students, and student club spaces that allow for collaboration on projects.

 The Accreditation Council for Business Schools and Programs (ACBSP) is a U.S. organization offering accreditation services to business programs focused on teaching and learning.
 The Bachelor of Science program in Financial Investments of the Jay S. Sidhu School of Business and Leadership is a new degree program and has not yet successfully produced graduates.
 Since new programs must be in effect for at least two years and have graduates before accreditation will be granted by ACBSP, a formal review will take place during the next Self-Study.